 WORKING WITH MODULES

-Here we’ll cover the nuts and bolts of working with modules (unlike a hardware modular synth, no actual nuts or bolts are involved).
+Here we’ll cover the nuts and bolts of working with modules (but unlike a hardware modular synth, no actual nuts or bolts are involved).
 Before we discuss the big library tab you see on-screen, we'll take a short detour to discuss module categories.

 The Modules Library Tab